Hans Reck: First East African Expedition

-Hans Reck studied at University College London, then became a private lecturer at the Museum of Natural History.
+Reck studied at University College London, then became a private lecturer at the Museum of Natural History.
 He married Ina von Grumbkow in February 1912.
 She was considerably older than him, having been born in September 1872, and was a strong and capable woman.
 The Recks were assigned to follow up the 1911 expedition that had made a large collection of fossils at Tendaguru in German East Africa (now Tanzania).
 They reached Tendaguru in June 1912, rebuilt the camp and quickly settled into a routine of quarrying to collect dinosaur bones, helped by a large workforce of local people.
 Great quantities of rubble were excavated to uncover the bones, which lay about 4 m below the surface.
 These included the well-preserved skeletons of two stegosaurs, an armor-plated dinosaur.

 Reck found an early Iron Age site at Engaruka, where a stream from the Ngorongoro highlands plunges down the western wall of the Gregory Rift at a point between Lake Natron and Lake Manyara, and published a description in 1913.
 Also in 1913, Reck made an ascent of the 2960 m Ol Doinyo Lengai volcano in the Gregory Rift, about 15 km south of Lake Natron.
 He was the third geologist to do so.
 Ol Doinyo Lengai is the only active carbonatite volcano in the world.
 In 1914 Reck published a comprehensive report that summarized all that was known about this volcano so far, from his and earlier expeditions.
 It described the geographic position of the volcano, history of explorations, geomorphological studies and gave a detailed account of the crater region, accompanied by photographs.